gradle/gradle/design-docs/play-support.md

     - When the deployment is reloaded, the app is rebuilt and the ClassLoader replaced.
     - First subsequent response to `BuildLink.reload` should provide the updated ClassLoader.
 All other responses are `false`.

-### Story: Optimise incremental build when everything is up-to-date
+### Story: Play application reload is skipped when all inputs are up-to-date

 This story improves the reload behaviour of a running Play application, by avoiding any sort of rebuild or reload when none of the input files have changed for the application.
 Gradle will track all of the inputs that are used to build the Application,